 The function, and, if different than indicated in Section II, the composition of each of the advisory committees shall be as follows:

-(b.)
-Scientific Committee -- It will establish the schedule and content of the educational and scientific offerings at the Annual Meeting of the Society and review submissions for presentation of scientific papers at the Annual Meeting and select for presentation those that meet high standards of quality.
+E. Scientific Program Committee -- It will establish the schedule and content of the educational and scientific offerings at the Annual Meeting of the Society and review submissions for presentation of scientific papers at the Annual Meeting and select for presentation those that meet high standards of quality.
 It will also designate the submissions to be awarded the McKinney and Oldendorf Awards.
 The Scientific Program Committee is chaired by the Vice-President.

+Special Meetings.
 Special meetings for the members of The Society may be called by the President at the request of a majority of the members of the Board of Directors.

 No dividend shall be paid and no part of the income, net earnings, or profit of The Society shall be distributed to its members, directors or officers or to any other individual.